 “Our hope is not only to provide students with the tools to become activists and creative citizens,” says CANVAS administrator Gesita Tafesse, “but to create the space to teach them that they have the agency in how their activism and creativity show up in the world.”

 Through workshops, group activities, mentorships, and more, these programs are one step in adressing structural inequities within the college, as well as professional landscapes, and contributing to the college’s mission to create a safe, anti-racist, and equitable campus for all.

 Supporting BIPOC students from the start

-The immersive CANVAS program offers holistic academic and social support for first-year students who have received a Diversity Scholarship (awarded to qualified students who bring diverse experiences, ideas, and creative work to the CCA community).
+The immersive CANVAS program offers holistic academic and social support for first-year, BIPOC students who meet the program’s qualifications.
 CANVAS students attend workshops, meet with peers and professionals, learn how to access resources at CCA, and engage with departments that can assist them as they navigate college life.

 Tafesse, who is assistant dean of students for diversity, inclusion, and community engagement, says the program provides “a brave space” where students come together for monthly gatherings.
 The meet-ups can include healing discussion groups, a first-generation summit, a CANVAS specific job fair, Family Dinner, and movie nights.

 “These meaningful moments have cultivated a community for the students,” she says, an important factor in support of the goal to have them return each year as they progress toward graduation.